 Those involved in editing this journal seek to be compliant with industry standards for data privacy, including the European Union’s General Data Protection Regulation (GDPR) provision for “data subject rights” that include (a) breach notification; (b) right of access; (c) the right to be forgotten; (d) data portability; and (e) privacy by design.
 The GDPR also allows for the recognition of “the public interest in the availability of the data,” which has a particular saliency for those involved in maintaining, with the greatest integrity possible, the public record of scholarly publishing.

-ESC is an academic journal based at the University of Alberta in Edmonton, Canada, and is the official journal of the Association of Canadian College and University Teachers of English.
+ESC is an academic journal based at the University of Western Ontario in London, Ontario, Canada, and is the official journal of the Association of Canadian College and University Teachers of English.
 As the nation's leading generalist journal in the discipline of English Studies, we publish quarterly in print and digital formats to a global audience.